 This is not a factor; however, a quick hose down from time to time will reduce the number of dust particles covering its leaves.

-Feed monthly all year round using either a 'Cactus & Succulent' or 'Houseplant' labelled fertiliser.
+Feed every few months using either a 'Cactus & Succulent' or 'Houseplant' labelled fertiliser.
 Do not directly apply 'ready to pour' feeds into the soil without a pre-wash, as this will lead to burning roots and yellowed leaves

 Over-watering is the most common issue, with typical signs including a softened centre and blackened foliage.
 There must be periods of droughts to replicate the habitats of the Madagascan deserts, as well as limiting the chance of diseases.
 Avoid waterlogging as there's no point fulfilling the phrase 'drenches between droughts' if the base of the pot is submerged.
 For more information about over-watering related issues, be sure to click on this link.

 Scorched or crispy leaves are the result of too little water and over-exposure to the sun.
 Although Kalanchoe are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Over-supplementing a Kalanchoe will bring nothing but grief in the likes of yellowing leaves and weak, dramatic growth.
 Although a six-weekly feed is an excellent way to promote good health, dry soil and fertiliser salts will quickly lead to the burning of roots.
 The advice for this issue is to pre-moisten the soil beforehand and reduce the frequency of fertilisations somewhat.